Padman Trailer: Akshay Kumar Is Funny, Witty & Fights For A Cause! Watch It Here

 Padman trailer shows Akshay Kumar in a funny and witty avatar and how he goes about making sanitary pads will make you chuckle.
 Watch the trailer below...

 It's so funny, right?
 Akshay Kumar has done a brilliant job and looks very confident in the movie.
-The story is very new and refreshing in Bollywood and we're sure the audiences are going to enjoy every bit of it.
+The story is based on the life of Arunachalam Muruganantham, and we're sure the audiences are going to enjoy every bit of it.

 Also Read: Esha Gupta Deletes Her Topless Pomegranate & Cleavage Pics On Instagram!